jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 IRC was the most popular on-line chat forum for Clojure for several years, and then the majority of people gradually changed their primary choice to Slack.
-No one forced everyone to switch, and IRC is probably still used by at least a few people for Clojure discussion.
+No one forced everyone to switch, and IRC is still used by a few people for discussing Clojure.

 The Clojurians Slack channel #community-development is the most appropriate place on Slack to discuss this.
-It has been discussed several times per year for N years, so it is not easy to come up with a novel idea in this area.
+It has been discussed several times per year for several years, so please realize that it is not trivial to come up with a novel idea in this area.

 # State of Clojure Survey results for ecosystem involvement